MN-01

 Plain Language

-Operators must not give minor users points or similar rewards at unpredictable intervals intended to drive increased engagement with the conversational AI service.
-This targets variable-ratio reward schedules — a design pattern known to create compulsive engagement.
-The prohibition requires both unpredictable intervals and intent to encourage increased engagement; predictable reward structures or rewards not tied to engagement goals may not be covered.
+Operators must not give minor users points or similar rewards at unpredictable intervals when the intent is to drive increased engagement with the conversational AI service.
+This targets variable-ratio reward schedules — a classic addictive design pattern.
+The prohibition requires both unpredictable timing and intent to increase engagement, so predictable, regularly scheduled rewards would not violate this provision.

 On and after January 1, 2027, if an operator knows or has reasonable certainty that a user of a conversational artificial intelligence service is a minor, the operator shall: (b) Not provide the minor user with points or similar rewards at unpredictable intervals with the intent to encourage increased engagement with a conversational artificial intelligence service;